I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_id_extd_both_dir_information.md

 <dd>FILE_ATTRIBUTE_COMPRESSED</dd>
 </dl>

+`FileNameLength`

+Specifies the length of the file name string.

+`EaSize`

+Combined length, in bytes, of the extended attributes (EA) for the file.

+`ReparsePointTag`

+Tag value for the reparse point.

 `FileId`

 The 128-byte file reference number for the file.
 This number is generated and assigned to the file by the file system.

-`FileIndex`

-Byte offset of the file within the parent directory.
-This member is undefined for file systems, such as NTFS, in which the position of a file within the parent directory is not fixed and can be changed at any time to maintain sort order.
+`ShortNameLength`

+Specifies the length of the short file name string.

+`ShortName`

+Unicode string containing the short (8.3) name for the file.

 `FileName`

 Specifies the first character of the file name string.
 This is followed in memory by the remainder of the string.

-`FileNameLength`

-Specifies the length of the file name string.

-`LastAccessTime`

-Last time the file was accessed.

-`LastWriteTime`

-Last time information was written to the file.

-`NextEntryOffset`

-Byte offset of the next <b>FILE_ID_EXTD_BOTH_DIR_INFORMATION</b> entry, if multiple entries are present in a buffer.
-This member is zero if no other entries follow this one.

-`ReparsePointTag`

-Tag value for the reparse point.

-`ShortName`

-Unicode string containing the short (8.3) name for the file.

-`ShortNameLength`

-Specifies the length of the short file name string.

 ## Remarks
 This information can be queried in either of the following ways: